ibm-cloud-docs/codeengine/cmd_defs.md

 :   The name of the binding to unbind.
 Run `ibmcloud ce app get -n APP_NAME` to view binding names.
 This value is required if `--all` is not specified.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.